 The Centre’s mission is to advance public and private action on climate change through rigorous, innovative research.

-The ESRC Centre has five integrated research themes during its second phase:
+The Centre had five integrated research themes during phase 2:

 - Understanding green growth and climate-compatible development

 - Advancing climate finance and investment

 - Evaluating the performance of climate policies